Panasonic: Panasonic Corporation of North America

 Panasonic Corporation of North America is Panasonic's principal subsidiary in the United States.
-It has been headquartered in Newark, New Jersey since 2013, after being previously headquartered in Secaucus, since the 1980s; both Newark and Secaucus are located within New Jersey's Gateway Region.
+It has been headquartered in Newark, New Jersey, since 2013, after being previously headquartered in Secaucus, since the 1980s; both Newark and Secaucus are located within New Jersey's Gateway Region.

-Founded in New York City at the MetLife Building in September 1959, it was known as Matsushita Electric Corporation of America (MECA) prior to 2005.
+Founded in New York City in September 1959 and a debut tenant of the Pan Am Building, it was known as Matsushita Electric Corporation of America (MECA) prior to 2005.

+On September 4, 2024, Panasonic announced its return to the U.S. TV market, 8 years after it left in 2016.

 Panasonic Eco Systems North America, a business unit of Panasonic North America, distributes renewable energy products in the United States and Canada.
 Established in 2012, Panasonic Eco Systems sells renewable energy systems and home energy management products, including high efficiency solar panels, battery storage systems, and indoor air quality products.
 It also distributes cordless assembly tools used on factory assembly lines.
-In 2016, the company began expanding its network of residential solar installers in order to market Panasonic Solar HIT (heterojunction with intrinsic thin layer) panels and battery storage nationally, reaching 150 authorized installers by November 2018.
-The company began offering a 25-year warranty for its HIT photovoltaic modules – compared to the industry standard at the time of 10 years – in 2017.
+In 2016, the company began expanding its network of residential solar installers to market Panasonic Solar HIT (heterojunction with intrinsic thin layer) panels and battery storage nationally, reaching 150 authorized installers by November 2018.
+The company began offering a 25-year warranty for its HIT photovoltaic modules, compared to the industry standard at the time of 10 years, in 2017.
 In 2019, Panasonic introduced its EverVolt brand of solar and battery storage products.
-The company transitioned its solar panel manufacturing to OEMs in early 2021 in order to focus on offering a wider range of products.
+The company transitioned its solar panel manufacturing to OEMs in early 2021 to focus on offering a wider range of products.
 Later that year, Panasonic debuted the EverVolt 2.0 energy storage system rated for outdoor use.

 Panasonic Europe

 Panasonic's principal subsidiaries in Europe are Panasonic Europe Ltd. and Panasonic Marketing Europe GmbH.
-Panasonic Europe is headquartered in London, England, but it is moving its headquarters to Amsterdam, Netherlands due to Brexit.
+Panasonic Europe is headquartered in London, England, but it is moving its headquarters to Amsterdam, Netherlands, due to Brexit.
 Panasonic employs around 12,000 people in Europe, and the region generates around 10 percent of its total revenues.
-In 2012, Panasonic had around a 10 percent share of the consumer electronics market in Europe, ranking third behind Samsung Electronics (with 26 percent) and LG Electronics (with 12 percent).
+In 2012, Panasonic had around a 10 per cent share of the consumer electronics market in Europe, ranking third behind Samsung Electronics (with 26 per cent) and LG Electronics (with 12 percent).

 Panasonic operates a chain of stores in the United Kingdom and Ireland called "Panasonic Store" which exclusively sell Panasonic products.
 Prior to 2008 the chain was named "shop@Panasonic".

 In November 2010, Panasonic Electric Works established Panasonic Electric Works Vossloh-Schwabe Serbia d.o.o, a new company in Svilajnac, Serbia, to manufacture energy-efficient electronic devices (ballasts) for lighting fixtures.
 Volume production commenced in January 2011.

 In May 2015, Panasonic launched its virtual solar service to UK consumers.
 The service allows users to run a simulation to provide an estimate of how much a rooftop solar installation would produce if it were installed in their home.